-- 1. Hazmat Registration: Our company is required to be registered with the Department of Transportation to transport and dispense hazardous materials.
-EzFill as a company is registered to transport and dispense hazardous material, - 2.
-Weights and Measures: In order to ensure the accuracy of our fuel sales to customers, our fuel meters and registers have to be calibrated and certified by the Florida Department of Agriculture.
+- 1. DOT/Hazmat Registration: Our company is required to be registered with the Department of Transportation to transport and dispense hazardous materials.
+EzFill as a company is registered to transport and dispense hazardous material. - Weights and Measures: In order to ensure the accuracy of our fuel sales to customers, our fuel meters and registers have to be calibrated and certified by the Florida Department of Agriculture.
 EzFill's fuel meters and registers have been calibrated and certified by the Department of Agriculture to be a fuel retailer. - 3.
-DOT Special Permits: Our Mobile Fueling Trucks are required to be certified by the Department of Transportation to transport, dispense and sell fuel to our customers.
-Each of EzFill's Mobile Fueling Trucks have been certified by the DOT to transport and dispense fuel. - 4.
 CDL Licensing with Hazmat Endorsement: Drivers are required to have a Commercial Driver's License with a Hazmat endorsement in order to operate the Mobile Fueling Trucks.
 All of our drivers have their Commercial Driver's License with the Hazmat endorsement.